 News Blog: WordPress & Joomla Extensions

-Mobiles and the Blessing of Lazy Loading
+Mobiles Web Page Speed and Lazy Loading

 Did you know that images are responsible for 60% of an average webpage’s size?
 No one is more aware of this burden than your mobile users.
 WP Speed of Light takes away the responsibility of carefully tuning the content by introducing lazy loading, compatible with mobile devices and the new Gutenberg editor for WordPress.